How to Aggregate X (Twitter Feeds) on Your Site: Step-by-Step Guide

 Now, let’s get started with our tutorial and show you how you can aggregate Twitter feeds in the easiest way possible.

-Step 1: Install Twitter Feed Pro
+Step 1: Install Smash Balloon Twitter Feed Pro

 After you install and activate the plugin, you can start aggregating Twitter content in step 2.

-Step 2: Create a New Twitter Feed
+Step 2: Create an Aggregate Twitter Feed

 Now, you can use Twitter Feed Pro to create a new feed on your site.